snehageorge/sign-decoder/README.md

-# sign-decoder
-Trail Sign Translator: An iOS Sample App
+## Trail Sign Translator: An iOS Sample App
 This iOS app demonstrates text recognition and translation from trail sign photos using Apple's Vision and Translation frameworks.

 ## Features